-We also note that GBT ranks better than the current system (S-Current) but is dominated by the other reforms.
-This judgement, however, is based on the GSW function and concerns the whole sample.
-The GBT reform focuses on the effects upon women's employment, income and welfare.
-Tables 2-4 address more specifically GBT's focus.
-Table 2 ranks the policies according to employment (average annual hours of work).
-The first two columns concern the whole sample and are reported as reference information.
-The other columns concern women's employment as partners in couples (where WS policies are best) or as singles (where GBT ranks first).
-A&I's expectations are confirmed, although the WS policies obtain very similar results.
+Tax Credits policy (which in turn is similar to our WS policy).
+The expectations upon GBT are confirmed, although the WS policies obtain very similar results.
 Overall, the employment effects are small.
-The equilibrium simulation procedure contributes to the modest employment effect even with GBT or WS: lower taxes or wage subsidies shift the female supply curve to the right, but the labour demand curve pushes down the equilibrium wage and moderates the increase in employment.
-Table 3 (net income) to a large extent replicates the ranking of Table 2.
+The equilibrium simulation procedure that we adopt certainly contributes to the modest size of the employment effects: lower taxes or wage subsidies shift the female supply curve to the right, but the labour demand curve pushes down the equilibrium wage and moderates the increase in employment.
+In Table 3 we rank the policies according to net income.
+The results to a large extent replicate the ranking of Table 2.
 A somewhat new result is the large effect of GBT on single women's net income: however, when read together with the small increase in employment, this result appears more as a rent rather than an incentive effect.
 Table 4 presents the policy rankings according to the percentage of winners (in terms of Individual Welfare as defined in Section 3) in the whole sample and among couples and single women.
 GBT performs very well among single women but not so well among couples and in the whole sample (where essentially the same ranking of Table 1 is confirmed).
+Table 4 reveals in a dramatic way the heterogeneous effect of GBT, which (winners-wise) ranks first among single women but ranks last among couples and in the whole sample.
+The same holds (but in the opposite direction) for WS, which turns out to be the worst (winners-wise) among single women and the best among couples and in the whole sample.
+Clearly, the heterogeneous effect depends on the discriminatory principles which GBT and WS are built upon.
+By contrast, a more universalistic policy such as UBI&WS ranks third among single women and second among couples and in the whole sample.